yontartu/yontartu.github.io/_projects/(5) bamboo bike.md

 <br>
 <br>

-The first order of business was to pick out the pieces of bamboo for my bike.
+The first order of business was to pick out the pieces of bamboo to use in my bike.
 BBB sources its bamboo of Taiwan, after trying a variety of species and strands.
 I had been curious which varieties of bamboo I could use in my bike, but Mowgli said that they'd found green bamboo to be the most sturdy (they had previously used black bamboo extensively but had discovered some structural issues with some of their bikes).
 It was fun to examine each of the long bamboo pieces for idiosyncracies and quirks.
 I felt a bit like a panda picking out lunch.

 <br>
 <br>